department-of-veterans-affairs/vets-website/va-gov/pages/burials-memorials/memorial-items/presidential-memorial-certificates.md

 **Both of these must be true:**
 - The Veteran or Reservist is eligible for burial in a national cemetery, **and**
-- You're the next of kin, family member, or close friend of the Veteran or Reservist (or an authorized service representative representing a family member or friend of the Veteran or Reservist) <br>
+- You're the next of kin, family member, or close friend of the Veteran or Reservist (or an authorized service representative for a family member or friend of the Veteran or Reservist) <br>

 [View eligibility requirements](/burials-memorials/eligibility/).
 </div>